-To join a ladder, email one of the following:
+To join a ladder, Contact the Ladder Manager:

 Schedule: Playing times will vary with the seasons.
 Play will last approximately one a hour.
 Each skill level plays on a different day as shown on the calendar.
 All ladders are limited to 4 courts per time slot.

 Eligibility: Membership in the HSV Pickleball Club and a paid POA Fee is required Both Pickleball Membership and POA fees are annual.